ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

 6. Under **Custom Message** choose **serverless-idm-wksp-custom-message** and click **Save Changes**.

 Now follow the same steps as you previously did to test that the trigger is working as intended.

+!!! info "Expect a small delay for the confirmation email."